IRS-Cybersec/ctfdump/STACK the Flags 2020/Mitsuha/OSINT/7. Sounds of freedom!/README.md

 ![24edited](24edited.png)

-Looking from this angle, we see that the red roof structures are also there, and that the shape of the top left corner of the water body also fits the one from the video.
+Looking from this angle, we see that the **red roof structures** are also there, and that the shape of the **top left corner of the water body also fits the one from the video. (curved)**

 Going into street view at the tip of the arrow: